Target Corporation: Customer privacy

 In December 2013, a data breach of Target's systems affected up to 110 million customers.
 Compromised customer information included names, phone numbers, email and mailing addresses.
 In March 2015, Target reached a class-action settlement with affected consumers for $10 million (plus class-action attorney fees).
 In May 2016, Target settled with affected banks and credit unions for $39 million (plus class-action attorney fees), of which $19 million would be disbursed by a MasterCard program.

 International operations

-Target only operates in the United States as of 2025.
-Though previously, from 2013 to 2015, Target operated stores in Canada.
-Other companies that are under the name of "Target" outside of the United States, most notably that of Target Australia, are not owned or operated by the Target Corporation.
+As of 2025, Target operates only in the United States, although from 2013 to 2015, Target also operated stores in Canada.
+Other companies that are under the name of "Target" outside of the United States, most notably that of Target Australia, are not owned or operated by the Target Corporation, with the Myer family under Baillieu Myer having licensed the name and logo in 1968.

 Labor relations

 In 2015, Target followed Walmart in raising its minimum wage to $9 per hour.
 Two years later, Target announced that the minimum hourly wage would be increased to $11 by October 2017 and pledged to raise it to $15 (referred to as "living wage" by labor advocates) by 2020.
 By April 2019, the company announced that it was on track to meet this goal, increasing its minimum wage to $13 per hour.
 In June 2020, Target announced ahead of schedule that the minimum hourly wage would rise to $15 permanently, after previously announcing it to be temporary through July 4, 2020.
 As a thank you to store and distribution center team members who worked during the COVID-19 pandemic in the United States, Target also announced a one-time $200 bonus to be paid towards the end of July 2020.
 During the COVID-19 pandemic, Target began providing additional team member resources to help team members meet essential needs, obtain virtual healthcare, and take a paid leave of absence (based on certain medical or physical criteria that may cause exposure to coronavirus).
 In February 2021, Target began offering all of its hourly employees up to four hours of pay when they get both doses of the COVID-19 vaccine as well as covering the cost of a Lyft ride, up to $15 each way, to the vaccination appointment.
 In August 2021, Target announced a $200 million investment to offer debt-free degrees to more than 340,000 full-time and part-time team members at stores, distribution centers, and headquarters locations.

 In December 2021, an employee at a Target store in Indianapolis, Indiana named Andrew Stacy filed an unfair labor practice charge against the company with the National Labor Relations Board, alleging that a manager at the store confiscated union flyers that Stacy was distributing with a co-worker and then interrogated the co-worker about the flyers.